DETAILED ACTION

 Greyscale

-Claim(s) 28, 30, and 33 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Withoon and Harders as applied to claim 25 above, and in further view of NPL Pardo.
+Claim(s) 27 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Withoon, Woo, and Harders as applied to claim 25, and further in view of Propp et al. (US 2003/0181944 A1) (hereinafter referred to as “Propp”).

 Nonetheless NPL Pardo, which is within the analogous art of central venous port placement (see title), teaches forming the surgical opening at an axilla of the subject (see Fig. 1 and the Results and Conclusions sections on page 468).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the present invention to modify the forming step of the method of Withoon and Harders in view of a teaching of NPL Pardo such that forming the surgical opening at an axilla of the subject.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the present invention to modify the forming step of the method of Withoon, Woo, and Harders in view of a teaching of NPL Pardo such that forming the surgical opening at an axilla of the subject.
 One of ordinary skill in the art would have been motivated to make this modification because NPL Pardo teaches that forming the surgical opening at an axilla of the subject spares the patient the negative cosmetic outcomes of chest wall ports (see the Conclusion section on page 468).

 Nonetheless NPL Pardo, which is within the analogous art of central venous port placement (see title), teaches the first end of the catheter is inserted to the vasculature via axillary vein or jugular vein of the subject (see Results section on page 468 and middle paragraph on the second column of page 468).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the present invention to modify the first end of the catheter of the method of Woo and Harders in view of a teaching of NPL Pardo such that the first end of the catheter is inserted to the vasculature via axillary vein or jugular vein of the subject.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the present invention to modify the first end of the catheter of the method of Withoon, Woo and Harders in view of a teaching of NPL Pardo such that the first end of the catheter is inserted to the vasculature via axillary vein or jugular vein of the subject.
 One of ordinary skill in the art would have been motivated to make this modification because NPL Pardo teaches that forming the surgical opening at an axilla of the subject spares the patient the negative cosmetic outcomes of chest wall ports while allowing for catheters to be placed in the jugular vein for administration of chemotherapy medications (see the Methods, Results, and Conclusion sections on page 468).

 Nonetheless NPL Pardo, which is within the analogous art of central venous port placement (see title), teaches wherein the vein is an axillary vein or a jugular vein (see Results section on page 468 and middle paragraph on the second column of page 468).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the present invention to modify the vein in which the catheter is inserted into of the method of Woo and Harders in view of a teaching of NPL Pardo such that the vein is an axillary vein or a jugular vein.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the present invention to modify the vein in which the catheter is inserted into of the method of Withoon, Woo, and Harders in view of a teaching of NPL Pardo such that the vein is an axillary vein or a jugular vein.
 One of ordinary skill in the art would have been motivated to make this modification because NPL Pardo teaches that forming the surgical opening at an axilla of the subject spares the patient the negative cosmetic outcomes of chest wall ports while allowing for catheters to be placed in the jugular vein for administration of chemotherapy medications (see the Methods, Results, and Conclusion sections on page 468).

 Conclusion